witalis3/przekaznik_czasowy/README.md

 # przekaznik_czasowy
 Simple time relay

-Time relay has following feature:
+Time relay has following features:
 - changing time by encoder when output is high
 - changing time by encoder when output is low
 - two buttons: one choses time up, second choses time down